Marc Dalton: Controversies

 While running in the 2009 British Columbia general election, an email written to a colleague from 1996 while Dalton was a schoolteacher was released by the NDP due to "homophobic comments", according to MLA Spencer Herbert.
-The email was a response to concerns over overreach in proposed policy changes to address bullying in which Dalton wrote:

-"I am not against homosexuals as people, but I do not support their lifestyle choices.
+The email was a response to concerns over overreach in proposed policy changes to address bullying in which Dalton wrote: "I am not against homosexuals as people, but I do not support their lifestyle choices.
 I believe homosexuality is a moral issue.
 Most of us agree on many morals: respect, honesty. kindness.
-There are also many behaviours and acts that most of us wouid not condone: rape, robbery, assault, drunken driving, pedophilia, incest and so on.
-There are other moral issues that large segments of our seciety do not see eye to eye: gambling, abortion, adultery, pornography.
+There are also many behaviours and acts that most of us would not condone: rape, robbery, assault, drunken driving, pedophilia, incest and so on.
+There are other moral issues that large segments of our society do not see eye to eye: gambling, abortion, adultery, pornography.
 I believe that homosexuality fits in this category.”
 Dalton released an apology, stating he didn't intend to be offensive or hurtful.

 In his capacity as Member of Parliament for Pitt Meadows - Maple Ridge, Dalton crafted a tweet met with controversy during the COVID-19 pandemic in Canada on April 13, 2020.
-In his post, Dalton stated regarding seniors, "Most deaths are in care homes where average life expectancy is 2 yrs & 65% usually pass in the 1st yr.
+In his post, Dalton stated regarding seniors: "Most deaths are in care homes where average life expectancy is 2 yrs & 65% usually pass in the 1st yr.
 Time to start moving Canada back to work?"
 The post was removed after being up for several minutes.
 When questioned about the incident by media organizations, Dalton's office responded with the following, "Our thoughts and prayers are with the hundreds of Canadians who have lost loved ones because of COVID-19.
 I personally have an uncle in a care home who I love dearly who has contracted coronavirus."